 Your loved one’s chances of recovery can be improved by the care provided and the fit.
 Not everybody responds well to every program.
 Like any service, the most expensive addiction care is not necessarily the best.
 We know programs for the indigent whose results are as good as those that literally cost a fortune.
 There are so many stories of what makes recovery click.
 Like any kind of learning it’s not a science.
-We asked Centerstone Florida President/CEO Mary Ruiz for her advice to families researching treatment centers.
-The experts at Centerstone suggested this.

 Before you sign on the line to enter a treatment center, you’ll want to get information to make sure you’re finding the place that is the right fit for you or a loved one.
 Be sure to feel comfortable about asking questions.
 Don’t be shy about asking a lot of questions, or pushing for answers.
 Be vigilant but firm to get the information you need to make the right decision.
 Here are 10 questions you should ask:

 1. What is your success rate?
 What percent of those who complete the program relapse in the first year?

 2. Are you accredited?
 Who accredited the center?

 3. What is the level of involvement for the family, and is the family encouraged to be involved with their loved one’s recovery?

 4. What insurance is accepted?
 Is there a scholarship plan or payment plans or discounts for those who don’t have the financial means?

 5. Do they encourage and utilize groups such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA)?

 6. What about people of faith?
 Will you assist those who are people of faith?